chiperific/promistasks/README.md

 2. Not syncing:
 - make new Task in GT on existing list, click sync in app
 - reassign a task from one user to another in PT, should show up on save in GT

+3. Are a hot mess:
 - TasklistClient#handle_tasklist
 - TasksClient#handle_task
 - TasksClient#create_task

 4. User#refresh_token! should return a custom error when OAuth fails.

-5. Make sure tasks are archiving, not deleting
+5. Make sure tasks are archiving, not deleting.
+Deleting a task deletes:
+- Payments
+- SkillTasks - good!
+- TaskUsers - triggers task_user.api_delete

 6. Views:
   - Datatables doesn't play well with AJAXED tables.
-Use Datatable's AJAX && Rails `.json.jbuilder` files -- Done for Tasks#index
+Use Datatable's AJAX && Rails `.json.jbuilder` files -- `_admin_contact` partial is based on initial page load, doesn't disappear when Datatables ajaxes in actual records.
+    --- Could use JS to detect 'No data available in table' and show partial then?
+Or just remove it entirely.
+    -- Done for Tasks#index (NOT REALLY!!)
-    -- Where are the rest? (search for `$.ajax` calls)
+    -- Where are the rest? (search for `$.ajax` calls in coffee files) -- This change is deep.
+Requires a lot of overhaul
   - Vol / Contractor can't get past the homepage / task view
   - Lookup fields are still buggy (on tabbing?)
   - Suppress auto-fill: Connections#new / #edit

-4. Controllers:
+7. Controllers:
   - Contractors can't pick jobs (must be assigned as owner by a staff user)

+8. Task#professional && Skill#license_required does nothing

 ## Decisions
 - Footer: Anyone logged in can create a task